ibexa/documentation-developer/docs/guide/workflow.md

 - `loadWorkflowMetadataOriginatedByUser` - reads all workflow actions performed by the provided user (as `WorkflowMetadata`)
 - `loadAllWorkflowMetadata` - reads all workflow information from the system

-`WorkflowMetadata` contains all information about a workflow, such as ID, name, transitions and current stage.
+`\EzSystems\EzPlatformWorkflow\Value\WorkflowMetadata` object contains all information about a workflow, such as ID, name, transitions and current stage.
-It also contains the Symfony native workflow object.
+`\EzSystems\EzPlatformWorkflow\Value\WorkflowMetadata::$workflow` gives you direct access to native Symfony Workflow object.

 !!! note